 With a Goldendoodle, be ready for a lot of golden tones and a shiny golden-fur coat.
 Golden is not the only color that shines on Groodles; you will be introduced to a vibrant line of colors.

-The colors are black, brown, apricot, cream, and red.
+Goldendoodles come in the colors black, brown, apricot, cream, and red.
 You can easily find these colorful breeds by breeding a Poodle with a pure Golden Retriever.

 Rare Goldendoodle colors include: